Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Notation, rerandomization, and M-estimation

 Rerandomization improves simple randomization by controlling imbalance on a subset of measured baseline covariates, which we denote as $\bX^r$ with $\bX^r \subset \bX$ \citep{morgan2012rerandomization}; we refer to $\bX^r$ as rerandomization variables.
 Rerandomization involves the following three steps.
 First, we independently generate $A_1^*,\dots, A_n^*$ from a Bernoulli distribution with $P(A_i^*=1) = \pi\in (0,1)$ as in simple randomization.
 In the second step, we compute the imbalance statistic on $\bX^r_i$ and its variance estimator as

-where $N_1 = \sum_{i=1}^n A_i^*$, $N_0 = n - N_1^*$ and $\overline{\bX^r} = n^{-1} \sum_{i=1}^n \bX^r_i$.
+where $N_1 = \sum_{i=1}^n A_i^*$, $N_0 = n - N_1$ and $\overline{\bX^r} = n^{-1} \sum_{i=1}^n \bX^r_i$.
 Lastly, given a pre-specified balance threshold $t >0$, we check whether $\bI^\top \{\widehat{Var}(\bI)\}^{-1} \bI < t$.
 If true, the final treatment assignment $(A_1,\dots, A_n)$ is set to be $(A_1^*,\dots, A_n^*)$; otherwise, we repeat the steps until we obtain the first randomization scheme that satisfies the balance criterion.

 The above rerandomization procedure considers the Mahalanobis distance to define the balance criterion, and $\bI^\top \{\widehat{Var}(\bI)\}^{-1} \bI$ follows a chi-squared distribution asymptotically.
 The balance threshold $t$ can then be selected to adjust the rejection rate.
 For example, letting $q$ denote the dimension of $\bX^r$, then $t$ being the $\alpha$-quantile of $\mathcal{X}^2_q$ leads to an approximate rejection rate $1-\alpha$.
-In general, smaller $t$ corresponds to stronger control over imbalance; if $t\rightarrow +\infty$, then rerandomization reduces to simple randomization.
-From a statistical perspective, rerandomization introduces correlation among $(A_1,\dots, A_n)$ and hence correlation among observed data $(\bO_1,\dots,\bO_n)$, leading to a key complication in studying large-sample results of treatment effect estimators.
+In general, a smaller $t$ corresponds to stronger control over imbalance; if $t\rightarrow +\infty$, then rerandomization reduces to simple randomization.
+From a statistical perspective, rerandomization introduces correlation among $(A_1,\dots, A_n)$ and hence correlation among observed data $(\bO_1,\dots,\bO_n)$, leading to a key complication in studying large-sample results of treatment effect estimators. {Of note, this rerandomization scheme is based on simple randomization, and thus differs from complete randomization, which fixes the numbers of treated and control units.
+The latter can be viewed as a special case of stratified randomization with a single stratum, as discussed in Section~\ref{sec: stratified-reran}.}

-Beyond the Mahalanobis distance, rerandomization can also be more generally based on $\bI^\top \widehat{\mathbf{H}}^{-1} \bI < t$, where $\widehat{\mathbf{H}}$ is a positive definite matrix (e.g., a diagonal matrix collecting the sample variance for each component of $\bI$).
+Beyond the Mahalanobis distance, rerandomization can also be more generally based on $\bI^\top \widehat{\mathbf{H}}^{-1} \bI < t$, where $\widehat{\mathbf{H}}$ is any positive definite matrix (e.g., a diagonal matrix collecting the sample variance for each component of $\bI$).
 For our main theorems, we focus on rerandomization using the Mahalanobis distance, which leads to the most interpretable results.
 Nevertheless, we show how our results can be extended to accommodate such a more general distance function in Remarks~\ref{remark1} and \ref{remark3}.